a-antoniades/llm-corpus-search/README.md

 cd ..
 ```

-Once you pull the repo, I added a `requirements.txt` file which you can use to install the dependencies.
+Once you pull the repo, refer to `requirements.txt` file to install the dependencies.

 ### Searching for N-grams in PILE